 Our body needs a continuous supply of these substances that can be ensured by regularly consuming a diet consisting of whole grains, legumes, nuts, seeds, and a variety of colourful fruits and vegetables .

-Multiple studies have pointed out the link between high dietary fibre intake and lower risk of colorectal cancer [16,21,23].
+Multiple studies have pointed out the link between high dietary fibre intake and a lower risk of colorectal cancer [16,21,23].

 A study from Cancer Research UK points out that consuming foods high in fibre can reduce the risk of bowel cancer .